makersacademy/takeaway-challenge/README.md

 It's a simple Ruby thing that I should be able to fix.
 Something not right with my loop.

+I looked into this with Jenna.
+The problem is that when we add items to the menu we do not check for numbers out of range of the menu or for 0.
+Also, adding zero puts in a menu item of 0-1 which is -1 so returns the last value in the array.

 ###Instance variables for order and checkout included in takeaway